wonkyweirdy/stramp/README.md

 The `new` and `stamped` directories are used as queues.
 If the `ots stamp` or `ots upgade` command fails for a hash file on one run, it will be retried on a later run.

-## Stamp verification

-Stramp does not implement anything to help with verification.
-The easiest way to check a stamp is to drop it onto the [opentimestamps.org](https://opentimestamps.org/) web page.
-If you want to check it locally, it is more involved since you need to run (or have access to) a server running Bitcoin Core.

 ## Configuration

 The configuration file is expected to be at `~/.stramp/config.json`.